-- 7.1 Chief Officers must put in place, and enforce, proper arrangements to ensure that all financial, legal and other documents are retained in accordance with the Council's retention schedules.
-This requirement applies equally to those documents stored electronically. - 7.2 Where there is any doubt, Services must seek advice from the Records Management Section of Law and Administration Services as to the retention periods for specific documents
+- 7.1 Chief Officers must put in place, and enforce, proper arrangements to ensure that all financial, legal, and other documents are retained in accordance with the Council's retention schedules.
+This requirement applies equally to those documents stored electronically. - 7.2 Where there is any doubt, Services must seek advice from the Governance: Records Management Section as to the retention periods for specific documents.